 Applications for day and boarding places must be made directly to Reading School for both internal and external applicants.
-The window opens on 1st December 2020 with a closing date of 31st January 2021.
-The online application form can be accessed on the school website from 1st December 2020.
+The window opens on 1st December 2021 with a closing date of 28th January 2022.
+The online application form can be accessed on the school website from 1st December 2021.

-Students who receive a conditional offer will be invited to a consultation meeting in March 2020 to discuss their subject options, career pathways and extra-curricular interests.
-The purpose of these appointments is to make transition into the Sixth Form as easy as possible.
+External students who receive a conditional offer will be invited to a consultation meeting in March 2022 to discuss their subject options, career pathways and extra-curricular interests.
+The purpose of these appointments is to make transition into the Sixth Form as easy as possible, as well as to finalise A-level subject choices.

-All successful internal applicants will be expected to register through an online process in August 2021 once they have received their GCSE results to confirm subject choices and to sign a Sixth Form Agreement.
+All successful internal applicants will be expected to register through an online process in August 2022 once they have received their GCSE results to confirm subject choices and to sign a Sixth Form Agreement.
 The date for this will be communicated closer to the time.